microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/use-toolkit-with-react.md

 This article describes the step-by-step process of using the Microsoft Graph Toolkit to create a React app and connect it to Microsoft 365.
 After completing the steps, you'll have a React app that shows the upcoming appointments of the currently signed in user from Microsoft 365.

 > [!TIP]
 > You can also follow this tutorial as an interactive code tour.
-Fore more information see the [GitHub repo with the starter project](https://github.com/microsoftgraph/mgt-react-codetour).
+Fore details, see the [GitHub repo with the starter project](https://github.com/microsoftgraph/mgt-react-codetour).

 ## Prerequisites